hashicorp/vault/website/source/docs/platform/k8s/injector/index.html.md

 memory volume.
 This volume, mounted to `/vault/secrets`, will be used by the Vault Agent containers for sharing secrets with the other containers in the pod.

-Next, two types of Vault Agent can be injected: init and sidecar containers.
-The initialization container will prepopulate the shared memory volume with the requested secrets prior to the other containers starting.
+Next, two types of Vault Agent containers  can be injected: init and sidecar.
+The init container will prepopulate the shared memory volume with the requested secrets prior to the other containers starting.
 The sidecar container will continue to authenticate and render secrets to the same location as the pod runs.
 Using annotations, the intialization and sidecar containers may be disabled.

-Last, two types of volumes can be optionally mounted to the Vault Agent containers.
+Last, two addtional types of volumes can be optionally mounted to the Vault Agent containers.
 The first is secret volume containing TLS Client certificate/key and CA (certificate authority) certificate/key.
 This volume is useful when communicating and verifying the Vault servers authenticity using TLS.
 The second is a configuration